VeinsOfTheEarth/RivGraph/docs/source/install/index.rst

 .. warning::

- *RivGraph* dependencies may be pinned to specific versions of packages (e.g. geopandas 0.7) that may not mesh with your existing environment.
+   *RivGraph* dependencies may be pinned to specific versions of packages that may not mesh with your existing environment.
    Check the `environment file <https://github.com/VeinsOfTheEarth/RivGraph/blob/master/environment.yml>`_ for these cases.
+   If you are having trouble getting the environment to resolve, or it is taking a very long time, consider using *mamba* as a drop-in replacement for *conda* (see `mamba docs <https://mamba.readthedocs.io/en/latest/>`_).

 Installation from source
 ------------------------